lnnsenga/bookstoscrape/README.md

 #### OPTION 3 - For all books in every category
-      Does not need any URL as  it will be extract for all books across all categories
+      Does not need any URL as it will be extracting information for all books across all categories

 #### OPTION 4 - Exit